chinapedia/wikipedia.abstract.en/Page/Renaissance.md

 England

-"What a piece of work is a man, how noble in reason, how infinite in faculties, in form and moving how express and admirable, in action how like an angel, in apprehension how like a god!" – from William Shakespeare's'' Hamlet''.

 In England, the sixteenth century marked the beginning of the English Renaissance with the work of writers William Shakespeare, Christopher Marlowe, Edmund Spenser, Sir Thomas More, Francis Bacon, Sir Philip Sidney, as well as great artists, architects (such as Inigo Jones who introduced Italianate architecture to England), and composers such as Thomas Tallis, John Taverner, and William Byrd.

 France

-Chateau_de_chambord.jpg (1519–1547), one of the most famous examples of Renaissance architecture]]
+(1519–1547), one of the most famous examples of Renaissance architecture]]

 The word "Renaissance" is borrowed from the French language, where it means "re-birth".
 It was first used in the eighteenth century and was later popularized by French historian Jules Michelet (1798–1874) in his 1855 work, _Histoire de France_ (History of France).[87][88]